Claretians: In South America

+ASCLA EAST- Asian Claretians East

 In the Philippines

 After the end of World War II, the Claretians arrived in the Philippines and took over Sta.
 Barbara Parish, Sta.
 Barbara, Pangasinan upon the invitation by the late Bishop Mariano Aspiras Madriaga, D.D. of the then Diocese of Lingayen-Dagupan.
 The first Claretian missionaries in the Philippines were Fr.
 Raymond Catalan, CMF, Fr.
 Arcadio Hortelano Martin, CMF and Fr.
 Thomas Mitchell, CMF.
 Through the years, the Claretians were able to establish different institutions like Claret Schools of Quezon City and Zamboanga, Claret College of Isabela, Claretian Publications Philippines (now Claretian Communications Foundation, Inc.).
 Likewise, they managed mission areas especially in Mindanao.